-Indication: Available via an early access programme only for adults ≥ 18 years with X-linked hypophosphatemia who fulfil one or more of the following criteria: 1) Those who have non-healing or slow healing fractures or pseudofractures.
+Indication: Available via an early access programme only for adults ≥ 18 years with X-linked hypophosphatemia who fulfil one or more of the following criteria: 1) Those who have non-healing or slow healing fractures or pseudo fractures.
 2) Those with moderate or severe pain, stiffness, and /or fatigue which in the view of the treating physician is attributable to XLH and impacts quality of life.
 3) Those who have undergone or require orthopaedic surgery, dental surgery with bone involvement, or spinal surgery for a predefined period before and after surgery, (for 3 months pre-surgery and post-surgery until 6 months after surgical wound healing; to be defined and confirmed by the treating clinician).
-Dose: 1 mg/kg by subcutaneous injection once every 4 weeks.